zachMahan64/bear16/README.md

 ## The Bear16 Design Process and a Toolchain Overview

 ### A Cycle-Accurate RTL Emulator, Preprocessor, Recursive Linker, and Multi-pass Assembler
     The design philosophy behind Bear16 is one of maximizing speed.
-The emulator, despite being cycle-accurate, can run well above 100 MHz in real-time.
+The emulator, despite being cycle-accurate, can comfortably 100 MHz on modern CPUs.
 However, it has been calibrated to target ~36-40 MHz.
-The code is Object-Based, following principles of encapsulation, but uses composition with zero inheritance for maximum runtime speed.
+The program's design is Object-Based, following principles of encapsulation, but uses composition with zero inheritance for maximum runtime speed.
 The general structure of b16 is as follows:
 - [bear16 interface](src/include/bear16.h)
     - controlled via CLI arguments or the TUI (a click-and-run experience that runs in the terminal).
     - owns: assmebler, board